martinagvilas/deep-source/README.md

 ## Next steps:
+1. - [ ] Tidy-up jupyter notebooks
-1. - [ ] Incorporate and compare other source reconstruction methods (other than MNE and Beamformer)
+2. - [ ] Incorporate and compare other source reconstruction methods (other than MNE and Beamformer)
-2. - [ ] Translate HMM source reconstruction methods into Python
+3. - [ ] Translate HMM source reconstruction methods into Python
-3. - [ ] Quantitatively compare the source reconstruction methods using the following algorithms:
+4. - [ ] Quantitatively compare the source reconstruction methods using the following algorithms:
         - Crosstalk-to-Signal Ratio (CSR)
-        - Neural Activity Index (NAI)
+        - Neural Activity Index (NAI) --> translate them to Python
-        - Point-Spread Functions
+        - Point-Spread Functions --> translate them to Python
-4. - [ ] Simulate the ground truth data to vary in the following aspects:
+5. - [ ] Simulate the ground truth data to vary in the following aspects:
         - Depth of the sources
         - Correlation of the sources
         - Closeness of the sources